JetBrains/intellij-sdk-docs/topics/ui/controls/split_button.md

 </tldr>

-The Split button is a button which has two parts — the main action on the left and a control button which shows a dropdown with less common actions on the right.
+The Split button is a button that has two parts — the main action on the left and a control button which shows a dropdown with less common actions on the right.

 ![](button-and-dropdown-menu.png){width=218}